Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 i\hbar \frac{\partial}{\partial t} \Psi(x, t)  = \left(-\frac{\hbar^2}{2m} \frac{\partial^2}{\partial x^2} + V(x, t)\right) \Psi(x, t)
 {% end %}

-> This is the 1D Schrödinger equation, but we will look at the full 3D Schrödinger equation later.
+> **Note:** This is the 1D Schrödinger equation, but we will look at the full 3D Schrödinger equation later.

 Here, $\hbar$ is the **reduced Planck constant**, $m$ is the particle's mass, $V(x, t)$ is the particle's potential energy (which is often referred to simply as "the potential"), and the function to be solved for is $\Psi(x, t)$.

 The solutions to the Schrödinger equation $\Psi(x, t)$ for given initial and boundary conditions are called **wavefunctions**.
+The wavefunction tells us information about the **state** of a quantum system, from which we can extract the _probabilities_ of a quantum system (for instance, a quantum particle) having a specific position, a specific momentum, a specific energy, and so forth.

-The Schrödinger equation tells us that when undisturbed, quantum particles are waves spread out in space, instead of possessing definite positions.
+The Schrödinger equation also tells us that when undisturbed, quantum particles are waves spread out in space, instead of possessing definite positions.
 We call these waves **matter waves**.
 A quantum particle (or system) can be analyzed by finding the particular solution of the Schrödinger equation for that particle (or system), although the actual solving process is rather tedious and more of a mathematical exercise than physics.
 Using **separation of variables** is a common method to solve the Schrödinger equation, and we will work through several examples.
 However, lots of solutions are very well-known and just looking them up in a textbook, reference book, or online is far faster than actually solving the equation.

 As is suggestive of the name, wavefunctions describe the matter wave associated with a particular quantum particle (or system of quantum particles).
 Just like classical waves, all quantum particles have a wavelength $\lambda$ which is related to the momentum by $\lambda = \dfrac{h}{p}$ and the energy by $\lambda = \dfrac{hc}{E}$.
 Here, $h = \pu{6.62607E-34 J\cdot s}$ is the **Planck constant**, a fundamental constant of nature, alongside the **reduced Planck constant** $\hbar \equiv \dfrac{h}{2\pi} = \pu{1.05457E-34 J\cdot s}$.